2021/22 Full-time Undergraduate course

 Full Time Option is only available for Level 6 - Final Year of degree.

-GCSE Profile to include English Language, Mathematics and a Science at grade C/4.
+GCSE Profile to include English Language and Mathematics at grade C/4.
 Essential/Key Skills in Application of Number is not regarded as an acceptable alternative to GCSE Mathematics.

 English language requirements for international applicants